bensampaio/external-svg-sprite-loader/README.md

 ## Requirements

-You will need NodeJS v6+, npm v3+ and webpack.
+You will need NodeJS v6+, npm v3+ and webpack 2.

 To make it work in Internet Explorer you will also need [SVG for Everybody](https://github.com/jonathantneal/svg4everybody).